top of page

 Widen them slowly

 Add 5-10 minutes per day to widen those wake windows.
-If you add too much at once, it is very likely your baby will become super cranky and become overtired.
+If you add too much at once, it is very likely that your baby will become super cranky and overtired.

 Click for tips